 Violet could only think of selfish reasons.
-She couldn't think of any scenario where she would want to turn a despairing person into a witch.
+She couldn't think of any situation where she'd want to turn a despairing person into a witch.
 "What should I do if I meet such a Puella Magi?
-Isn't such a person a traitor if our mission is to hunt witches?"
+Isn't such a person a traitor to our duty to hunt witches?"

-"Do are free to do as you wish," said Kyuubey, with a smile that said murder.
+"You are free to do as you wish," said Kyubey, with a smile that spelled murder.

 o o o

 This familiar would be easy to dispatch.
-All of the maze's complexity was in the interwoven currents of wind that snaked through giant pinwheels and transported flocks of minions through the air.
+All of the maze's complexity was in the interwoven currents of wind that snaked through the giant pinwheels and transported flocks of minions through the air.
 There were no anomalies to threaten her camouflage.
-Violet could have finished off the familiar much earlier, but she took her time so that she complete her notes on the maze.
+Violet could've finished off the familiar much earlier, but she took her time to complete her notes on the maze.

-Then, out of nowhere, her soul gem detected a new source of magic in the maze that radiated from where she had entered.
-Another witch or familiar!
-What was it doing here, though?
-Witches and familiars never went close to one another, even if one had birthed the other.
-And why was its magical signature so different from everything else she had seen before?
+Out of nowhere, her soul gem detected a new source of magic.
+It radiated from the entrance.
+Another witch or familiar!?
+What was it doing here?
+Witches and familiars never interacted, even if one birthed the other.
+And why was this magical signature so different from everything else she had seen before?
 How strange.
 How curious.
-She double-checked her camouflage and turned to a blank page on her sketchbook, ready to chronicle this new discovery as it came closer and closer to her position.
+She double-checked her camouflage and turned to a blank page on her sketchbook, ready to chronicle this new discovery as it approached her position.

-But when the source came into view, Violet gasped and shut her sketchbook.
+The source came into view and Violet gasped and shut her sketchbook.
 Another Puella Magi!

 The outsider wore a deep red ball gown shaped like an overturned rose.
-The dress' skirt was layered like flower petals and was long enough to reach the floor.
+The dress' skirt was layered like flower petals and was long enough to brush the floor.
 Around her wrist was a corsage that held her soul gem, which put out a muted red glow.
 On her head was a wide brimmed mother-of-the-bride hat made of gauzy material and decorated with ribbons.
-She was armed with a scythe whose curved blade was aligned with the shaft like an ordinary spear.
+She was armed with a scythe whose curved blade was aligned with the shaft like a regular spear.
 She took one look at the sky to count her targets, but made no other move.